George Lwandamina

-George Lwandamina (born 5 August 1963) is a former Zambian footballer and head coach of Kabwe Warriors.
+George Lwandamina (born 5 August 1963) is a former Zambian footballer and head coach of Nchanga Rangers.
 He had a brief playing career with Zambia and won several trophies as a defender with Mufulira Wanderers.

 Early life

 Lwandamina was born and brought up in Mufulira's Kamuchanga township where his mother supported his love of football by buying him rubber footballs.
 His father died when he was ten years old so he was taken in by his aunt who lived in Kitwe's Wusakile township, where one of the teachers at Wusakile Primary School spotted him playing football and got him a place at the school and he started playing for the school team as a striker.

 He later moved to Justin Kabwe Primary School but had to stop school in the 5th grade as he had no one to pay his school fees.
 During this time, he worked on his soccer skills and when he resumed his education, he went straight to the final grade and easily passed the exams to qualify to Ndeke Secondary School.

 His two-year absence from the class room motivated him to complete his schooling and dispel the notion that footballers are dull so he took his studies seriously and stayed away from football.
 However, the school's Sports Master soon discovered that he had a talented player who preferred not to play for the school so he invited Lwandamina to join the team but gave him a whipping first.
 Despite only being in the eighth grade, he was named captain ahead of his seniors and he ended up captaining his school team for the entire five years that he was at Ndeke Secondary.